Indezine Logo

 PPSX (PowerPoint Show)

 This file type comprises presentations that have been saved as a slide show.
-In all respects this is the same as a PPTX file, but when double-clicked, this opens in Slide Show view rather than Normal view.
+In all respects, this is the same as a PPTX file, but when double-clicked, it opens in Slide Show view rather than Normal view.
 If you use the Open dialog, it opens in Normal view.
-See our PPT vs. PPS (or PPTX vs. PPSX) article.
+See our PPT vs. PPS (or PPTX vs. PPSX) article to understand the differences better.

 PPS (PowerPoint 97–2003 Show)

-This file type comprises presentations that have been saved as a slide show in PowerPoint 97 to 2003, in all respects this is the same as a PPT file, but when double-clicked, this opens in Slide Show view rather than Normal view.
+This file type comprises presentations that have been saved as a slide show in PowerPoint 97 to 2003.
+In all respects, this is the same as a PPT file, but when double-clicked, it opens in Slide Show view rather than Normal view.
 If you use the Open dialog, it opens in Normal view.
-See our PPT vs. PPS (or PPTX vs. PPSX) article.
+See our PPT vs. PPS (or PPTX vs. PPSX) article to understand the differences better.

 PPSM (PowerPoint Macro-Enabled Show)